lammps/lammps/doc/src/Build_package.rst

 .. note::

-   Installing or un-installing a package works by simply copying files back and forth between the main src directory and sub-directories with the package name (e.g. src/KSPACE, src/USER-ATC), so that the files are included or excluded when LAMMPS is built.
+   Installing or un-installing a package for the make based build process works by simply copying files back and forth between the main source directory src and the sub-directories with the package name (e.g. src/KSPACE, src/USER-ATC), so that the files are included or excluded when LAMMPS is built.
+Only source files in the src folder will be compiled.

 The following make commands help manage files that exist in both the src directory and in package sub-directories.
 You do not normally